 The 750 hPa temperature field (Figure 9a) shows a complex pattern of positive temperature perturbation near the position of the surface low, not nearly as focused as in the case of medicane Celeno.
 As suggested by Fita and Flaounas (2018), part of the positive temperature anomaly associated with the cyclone may have resulted from a warm seclusion.
 Yet 24 hours later (Figure 9b) the warm anomaly near the cyclone center over the eastern Gulf of Sidra appears to have been advected from the south rather than the north.
 It is possible that the reanalysis did not capture the full physics of this particular medicane.

 Figure 10 compares total column water retrieved from satellite microwave and near-infrared imagers (a) to that from the ERA5 reanalysis (b).
 While there is some broad agreement between the two estimates, the ERA5 underestimates column water in the critical region just east of Tunisia and overestimates it in an arc extending from eastern Sicily southeastward to the Libyan coast.
-Cyclop intensity, in analogy to tropical cyclone intensity, should be highly sensitive to moisture in the mesoscale inner core region, and may be under-resolved and otherwise not well simulated by global NWP models.
+Cyclop intensity, in analogy to tropical cyclone intensity, should be highly sensitive to low- and mid-level moisture in the mesoscale inner core region, which may be under-resolved and otherwise not well simulated by global NWP models.
 For this reason, we do not routinely show reanalysis of water vapor in this paper.
+The limitations of analyzed and forecast water vapor may constitute an important constraint on cyclop predictability and is a worthy subject for future research.